zincsilla/xyz/README.md

-# amarqt.com
+# XYZ documentation

 ## Sass Processor to use

-[Mixture][http://mixture.io/] with [Sassaparilla][http://sass.fffunction.co/] boilerplate, the grid optimised and modified to match the Grid System
+[Mixture](http://mixture.io/) with [Sassaparilla](http://sass.fffunction.co/) boilerplate, the grid optimised and modified to match the Grid System

 ## Grid System

-Based on [csswizardry-grids][https://github.com/csswizardry/csswizardry-grids], customized for client needs You can find the grid at assets/css/libs/_grid.scss
+Based on [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids), customized for client needs You can find the grid at assets/css/libs/_grid.scss

 ```css